oguzaybilir/YOLOv7-Predict-with-UI/README.md

 # YOLOv7 Image and Video Inference with UI

 This project is made for having quick inferences and makes the job easier for end users.
-We aimed to develop a project that makes light and fast inference.
+We aimed to develop a light project that makes fast inferences.

 As an example, we used pothole dataset.